Cloud-Tian/Cloud-Tian.github.io/_pages/about.md

 [2023-05-18] One paper, 'A 510µW 0.738-mm2 6.2-pJ/SOP Online Learning Multi-Topology SNN Processor with Unified Computation Engine in 40-nm CMOS', has been accepted to IEEE TBioCAS🎉!

-[2023-05-04] One poster, 'Weight Decay is ALL You Need for Neural Network Sparsification', has been accepted to ACM/IEEE DAC 2023 Late-Breaking-News Session🎉!
+[2023-05-04] One paper 'Weight Decay is ALL You Need for Neural Network Sparsification', has been accepted to ACM/IEEE DAC 2023 Late-Breaking-News Session🎉!

 [2023-04-03] Five papers, 'Binary Is All You Need: Ultra-Efficient Arrhythmia Detection with a Binary-Only Compressive System', 'SNNOpt: an Application-Specific Design Framework for Spiking Neural Networks', 'NeuroBMI: a New Neuromorphic Implantable Wireless Brain Machine Interface with a 0.48 uW Event-Driven Noise-Tolerant Spike Detector', 'Novel Knowledge Distillation to Improve Training Accuracy of Spin-Based SNN', and 'An Energy-Efficient Network Interconnection Structure with Pruned Node-fusion Tree-based Multicast Scheme for Neuromorphic Systems' have been accepted to IEEE AICAS 2023🎉!